*This post was updated on July 1st, 2019.

 Advice: This is your first apartment as an independent woman so invest in some key pieces that can eventually go to your house, whenever you are ready to purchase one.
 I would advise to take your time and really think about what you want to include and what you can omit.
 I like having a theme around the house, so I thought bohemian-chic whenever I purchased something for my home.
 So you do the same-just think of a theme.
 It can be classic, modern, bohemian or artsy, and even an eclectic mix, just don’t make it a furniture showroom.

 After I left that job, I moved back home for personal reasons.
 Now, instead of a whole apartment, I have a small room and space is of concern.
 I experimented with different looks, but I am finally satisfied with the look of it currently.
 I have a small library which has books from my college days to the books I read today.
 I have covered that library with sheer curtains to give the room a more spacious feel.
 The drawers and closet doors are covered with pictures.
 I wouldn’t recommend covering your closet doors with pictures, but I had a ton of pictures from my young days and I wanted them as a constant reminder of all the fun times.
 I have one clock on one wall and a Quran verse painting on the other and that’s it.
 I haven’t invested in a nice bed set yet, but that is on my agenda.
 Nothing says comfort and luxury like a made-up bed with good quality bedding.

-Advice: If you are like me and still unmarried (no cynicism here), then continue on the décor you started in your twenty.
-I think it would be too expensive to scrap what you built so just add to it.
-Maybe add plants, update your photo frames, be more selective of travel décor you buy and their locations in the apartment (room), etc. Basically, this space should be current to where you are in life.
+Advice: After your wedding, I think it is too expensive to scrap what you built so just add to what you already have.
+Maybe add plants, update your photo frames, be more selective of travel décor you buy and their locations in the apartment or room, etc. Basically, this space should be current to where you are in whole life.